varunmadhavam/RTL_Design_With_SKY130/README.md

             end
       endmodule
       ```
       The main advantage of such a coding style is scalability.
-To convert this code to generate 128X1 mux would just mean, changing the loop condition( and of course the inputs and select also should scale accordingly.).
+To convert this code to generate 128X1 mux would just mean, changing the loop condition( and of course the inputs and select also should be scaled accordingly.).
    4. ## For Generate
       For Generate loops are used to multiple instantiations of modules.
 They are not to be used inside a procedural block.
 An example is shown below.
       ```